Position: Stop Anthropomorphizing Intermediate Tokens as Reasoning/Thinking Traces!: Implications and Call to Action

+While some anthropomorphization can be harmless metaphors, we argued that viewing intermediate tokens as reasoning traces or \say{thinking} is actively harmful, because it engenders false trust and capability in these systems, and prevents researchers from understanding or improving how they actually work.

+To the extent the research community finds our position persuasive, our recommendation is to stop assuming (or looking for) end user semantics in the intermediate tokens produced by the reasoning models.
+Human interpretation of intermediate tokens should not be used as a proxy measure for the trustworthiness of the solutions.

-Given that these traces may not have any semantic import, deliberately making them \textit{appear} more human-like is dangerous, potentially exploiting the cognitive flaws of users to convince them of the validity of incorrect answers.
+Given that the intermediate tokens may not have any semantic import, deliberately making them \textit{appear} more human-like is dangerous.
 In the end, LRMs are supposed to provide solutions that users don't already know (and which they may not even be capable of directly verifying).
 Engendering false confidence and trust by generating stylistically plausible ersatz reasoning traces seems ill-advised!
+After all, the last thing we want to do is to design powerful AI systems that potentially exploit the cognitive flaws of users to convince them of the validity of incorrect answers.